Causal Message Passing for Experiments with Unknown and General Network Interference: Problem Formulation and Main Results

 \subsection{Confidence Intervals}

 To guarantee the reliability of our TTE estimates, obtaining confidence intervals is important.
-While we defer a proper treatment of this topic to follow up studies, we describe a heuristic approach here that seems promising, based on the numerical studies in \S~\ref{sec:Numerical}.
-By utilizing the panel data $\left\{\outcomeD{\expd}{n}{t}\right\}_{n\in[N],t\in[T]_0}$, we employ the state evolution equations (Eq. \eqref{eq:state evolution-approiximation}) to devise a resampling-based heuristic for confidence interval estimation of the TTE.
+While we defer a proper treatment of this topic to follow up studies, we describe a heuristic approach here that seems promising, based on the numerical studies in \S \ref{sec:Numerical}.
+By utilizing the data $\left\{\outcomeD{}{n}{t} (\OMtreatment{}{}) \right\}_{n\in[N],t\in[T]_0}$, we employ the state evolution equations (Eq.~\eqref{eq:state evolution}) to devise a resampling-based heuristic for confidence interval estimation of the TTE.
 This method involves resampling unit outcomes and repeatedly using Algorithm~\ref{alg:CE estimation} to approximate the TTE distribution, considering the outcome dependencies due to network interference.

 Specifically, confidence interval computation involves a two-step method.
-For a given $q \in (0,1)$ and $B \in \N$, the first step is resampling the units $B$ times, with each unit's inclusion based on an independent Bernoulli trial with probability $q$.
+For a given $q \in (0,1)$ and positive integer $B$, the first step is resampling the units $B$ times, with each unit's inclusion relies on an independent Bernoulli random variable with probability $q$.
 Then, for each sample, Algorithm~\ref{alg:CE estimation} is applied to estimate the TTE over the time horizon, yielding $B$ values of TTE estimates for each time $t$.
 The second step involves calculating the confidence interval using the mean and standard deviation of these estimated TTEs across the $B$ samples.
-Selecting $q$ balances the accuracy of each sample's estimates, which increases with higher $q$, against the correlation between samples, which favors lower $q$ values.
-While a thorough analysis of this method is reserved for future work, our numerical results in $\S$~\ref{sec:Numerical} suggest that selecting smaller $q$ as $N$ grows provide reasonable confidence intervals.
+Selecting $q$ should balances a trade-off between the accuracy of each sample's estimates, which increases with higher $q$, against the correlation between samples, which favors lower $q$ values.
+While a thorough analysis of this method is reserved for future work, our numerical results in $\S$\ref{sec:Numerical} suggest that selecting smaller $q$ as $N$ grows provides reasonable confidence intervals.